- 1 Structure

 In this article, we will consider antibody structure, function, classes and some clinical relevance.

 Antibody molecules consist of two identical heavy chains and two identical light chains, which consequently give the antibody two antigen-binding sites.
 Disulphide bonds bind the heavy chains to each other and to the light chains (Figure 1).
 In addition, the heavy and light chains consist of several amino-acid sequences; each corresponding to a protein domain.
 Proteins domains are the functional units of the antibody and correspond to a discrete, folded region of protein structure.
 They are, therefore, relevant in antibody engineering (see ‘monoclonal antibodies’ below).
 Each light chain has two domains (one variable and one constant), and each heavy chain has four (one variable and three constant).

 There are five heavy chain types: μ (Mu), γ (Gamma), α (Alpha), ε (Epsilon) and δ (Delta), which classify IgM, IgG, IgA, IgE and IgD respectively.

 There are two light chain types: κ (kappa) and λ (lambda).
 Each antibody can have either two κ or two λ chains but not one of each.
 The ratio of κ and λ is 2:1.
 However, there are no functional differences between the types.

 Each antibody contains two variable regions and one constant region.

-The variable or Fab regions (fragment antigen binding) involve the variable domains of the light and heavy chains.
+The Fab regions (fragment antigen binding) contain the variable domains of the light and heavy chains.
 The variable domains make up the variable regions of the antibody.
 Variable regions give the antibody its antigen specificity, and therefore, differ between antibodies.
 Furthermore, each Fab region contains two constant domains; one from the heavy chain component and one from the light chain component.

 The constant region involves the constant domains from both the Fab and Fc parts.
 The heavy chain constant domains determine antibody class and are the same for all antibodies of the same class.